-If the same readings were obtained with a frame rate set, for example in a video editing environment, the screen would alternate between the stats in milliseconds and frames.
-So with the same measurements with a frame rate of 48 frames/second set there is a span of 00.1 frames, which is good.
-The average error is the audio leads the video by 2.19 frames so adjustments need to be made.
+If the same readings were obtained with a frame rate set, for example in a post-production environment, the screen would alternate between the stats in milliseconds and frames.
+With the same measurements with a frame rate of 48 frames/second set there is a span of 00.1 frames, which is good.
+The average error is the audio leads the video by 2.19 frames, so adjustments need to be made.

-When the low battery symbol comes on, it really does mean it's time to change the batteries.
-The system will continue to operate until they get very low, then the unit will display a message and switch its self off.
+Note when the low battery symbol comes on, it really does mean it's time to change the batteries.
+The system will continue to operate until they get too low to effectively support operations, then the unit will display a message and switch itself off.